 This past decade has seen major advancements in technological innovations, and one of the fields that have benefited the most from them is the medical sector.

 Diagnosis and surgeries have been made much easier with robot-assisted procedures.
-These robotic surgeries enable surgeons to perform the surgery with high precision and also speed up the recovery time.
+Robotic surgeries allow surgeons to operate with greater precision and can also help speed up the recovery process..

 These robots are also used in performing hernia surgeries.
 In this article, we’ll discuss robotic hernia repair in detail: what it is, its benefits, risks, and side effects.